 Appropriate Vaccine Usage

-This is the percentage of patients that received the flu and pneumonia vaccines.
-Higher vaccination rates should be standard at this point.
+This tells you the percent of residents that received the pneumonia and flu vaccines.
+High vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-In Curis at Wilson Nursing & Rehabilitation Center, 18.87% Percentage of Patients
+In Curis at Wilson Nursing & Rehabilitation Center, 17.62% of Patients

-This is a measure of the percent of long-term stay patients who needed increased assistance with activities of daily living over time.
-ADL's include activities such as moving around and using the bathroom.
-Some experts argue this is a reasonable measure of a patient's well-being.
+This datapoint is a measure of the percent of long-term stay residents that needed more assistance with activities of daily living over time.
+ADL's include activities such as taking medications and bathing.
+Many argue this is a reasonable measure of a resident's well-being.

 Ability to Keep Residents Mobile

-In Curis at Wilson Nursing & Rehabilitation Center, 24.57% Percentage of Residents
+In Curis at Wilson Nursing & Rehabilitation Center, 21.51% of Residents

 Short-term Care: Rehospitalizations

-In Curis at Wilson Nursing & Rehabilitation Center, 24.57 Percentage of Residents Rehospitalized
+In Curis at Wilson Nursing & Rehabilitation Center, 21.51% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Curis at Wilson Nursing & Rehabilitation Center, 11.81 Percentage of Patients
+In Curis at Wilson Nursing & Rehabilitation Center, 20.16% of Patients

-This metric tracks the number of emergency room visits per 1,000 days of short-term patient care.
-Avoiding medical emergencies is one way to measure the well-being of patients during rehabilitation.
+This datapoint is a measure of the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.
+Staying out of the emergency room is one way to gauge patient care during rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-In Curis at Wilson Nursing & Rehabilitation Center, 72.58% Percentage of Resident
+In Curis at Wilson Nursing & Rehabilitation Center, 88.02% of Resident

-This metric is a measure of the percentage of short-term residents who saw functional improvements, such as with activities of daily living.
-Some believe that this is a reasonable measure of rehabilitation performance.
+This metric measures the percent of short-term stay residents who experienced functional improvements, such as with activities of daily living.
+Many believe that this is a reliable measure of a nursing home's rehabilitation performance.